Stilink/android-secure-REST-API/README.md

     hint:   https://developer.android.com/guide/components/processes-and-threads

 11. Create an instance of the ExecutorService class.
-This will allow you to switch to the background thread to be able to make Network Requests
+This will allow you to switch to the background thread to be able to make the  API Request.
    ```java
    private final ExecutorService executorService = Executors.newFixedThreadPool( 1 );